-Sugar stained glass is a science activity that you can turn into a science experiment with a snap of your fingers.
-We made our sugar stained glass by using the rest of your sugar solution left over from the rock candy making.
-To make sugar stained glass combine one cup water and 2 cups sugar.
-You may also add half teaspoon Cream of Tartar and one cup clear corn syrup, I actually forgot to add the last two ingredients, and ours turned out great.
+Sugar-stained glass is a science activity that you can turn into a science experiment with a snap of your fingers.
+We made our sugar-stained glass by using the rest of your sugar solution leftover from the rock candy making.
+To make sugar-stained glass combine one cup of water and 2 cups of sugar.
+You may also add half a teaspoon of Cream of Tartar and one cup of clear corn syrup, I actually forgot to add the last two ingredients, and ours turned out great.

 Science activities are where you learn about science but don’t use the scientific method.
 In my opinion, this is just as much fun for your kids and frequently a greater learning experience.
 I Always ask a bunch of questions to dig deeper and find videos that relate to our subject.

 - 4 cups sugar